-(1) It looks like 4 10-minute quarters is the preference for this age group.
-Play should stop on the first dead ball after 10 minutes have elapsed so that no offensive play is stopped by a whistle.
-The quarter breaks should be no more than 1-2 minutes, and the half no more than 3-4 minutes: enough time for everyone to sip a drink and be realigned for the next quarter.
+1) It looks like four 5-minute periods per half is the preference for this age group.
+Play should stop on the first dead ball (goal, out-of-bounds, etc.) after five minutes have elapsed so that no offensive play is stopped by a whistle.
+This gives a chance to rotate players, giving those who just played a hydration and rest break.
+The half time break should be about five minutes long.
+Total time should be about 45 minutes.
 Be respectful of the next teams on the schedule and try to start and end your game on time so the next game can start on time.

 2) If a player performs a throw in incorrectly, stop play and have the child repeat it after showing that the feet must stay down and the ball must come from behind the head.